Skip to main content

 5. De novo mutation rate

 If a proband has a TP53 mutation, the risk to the proband’s offspring of inheriting the mutation is 50 percent.
 If a proband has a TP53 mutation, the risk to other relatives may depend on the genetic status of the proband’s parents (that is, it is not a de novo mutation in the proband).
-Most TP53 mutations are inherited from 1 of a proband’s parents.
+Most TP53 mutations are inherited from one of a proband’s parents.
 After a mutation has been identified in a proband, the proband’s parent with any pertinent cancer history of family history should be tested first to establish the lineage of the mutation; otherwise, both parents should be tested.
 A family history could appear to be negative because of incomplete penetrance of the mutation, limited family members available for testing, early death of a parent, etc.

 When Genetic Testing for Li-Fraumeni Syndrome is not covered